 You may have heard that babies need to boost their iron levels, but most babies don’t need to take supplements.

-Menstruating women excrete iron each month in their period so often have lower levels.
+Women with periods with lose iron each month in their monthly bleed so often have lower levels.

 How do babies get iron?